SimonVareille/AccordionMIDI-Controller/docs/midi protocol.md

 - `type` the identifier of the type of keyboard (one byte).
 See [Keyboard types](#keyboard-types) section.
 - `name` the name of the keyboard.
+Must end with `0x00`.
 As original name is a UTF-8 string, it must be converted to 7-bit stream.
 We simply use base-64 encoding to send it.
 - `data` the data of the keyboard.
 See [Keyboard types](#keyboard-types) section.

 ### Sending a keyboard to/from the Arduino RAM